jacechua/Ethereum/README.md

 # ethereum
-Collected information on the cryptocurrency and blockchain technology, Ethereum.
+Information on the cryptocurrency and blockchain technology, Ethereum.